StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 - **Activity details** (such as date, time, and IP address)

-You'll see when a document, signature or signature protocol was: created, viewed, updated, signed, assigned, declined, withdrawn, downloaded.
+You'll see when a document, signature or signature protocol was: created, viewed, updated, signed, assigned, declined, withdrawn, or downloaded.

 - **Observers**